RoboJackets/robocup-software/docs/source/getting_started.rst

    ./bin/simulator-cli -g 2020B

-For whatever reason, this program has no output, but it will become obvious after you start our UI whether or not you've done this step correctly.
+Sadly, this program has no output, so when you run it nothing will appear to happen.
+However, it will become obvious after you start our UI whether or not you've correctly started the simulator or not.

 Now, make sure you're on the most updated version of ``ros2`` branch.
 This is where the latest working version of our codebase exists.
 (See "Github" doc.